rockcrafters/openjdk-rocks/demos/java-rockcraft-plugins/README.md

 EOF
 ```

-Alternatively configure it in your project's `settings.gradle.kts`.
+Alternatively, configure it in your project's `settings.gradle.kts`.

 # Using the plugins